LimitlessK7/Signup-form/README.md

 ![Design preview for the Intro component with sign up form coding challenge](./design/desktop-preview.jpg)

-## Welcome! 👋

-[Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

 ## The challenge

 Challenge is to build out this introductory component and get it looking as close to the design as possible.